ideologyandconflict/conflictandideology.github.io/_posts/2018-04-20-other-factors.md

 - ISIS leader announced the rivalry between ISIS and Al Qaeda, and a caliphate and they compete for the leadership of Jihadist Movement(Examples of rivalry)

+### What is the philosophy of Al Qaeda?
+Al Qaeda put emphasis on combating the distanced enemy `USA’, since it reckons the US is a repressive regime within the Muslim kingdom.
+Moreover, the extreme target of Al Qaeda is to remove spoiled `apostate’ powers in the Middle East and substitute them with real Islamic governments.
+Why would Al Qaeda strategy approach on the US?
+It is because the US Government constantly give financial and military aids to incapable rulers in the Middle East, such as the head of Saudi Arabia and Egypt.
+Al Qaeda uses terrorism to excite Muslims to follow its belief.
+Only if the US retreat its dominance or influence, the regimes in Middle East would be fragile enough to be overthrown.

+### What is the doctrine of ISIS?
+Unlike Al Qaeda, it does not primarily focus on the far enemies, but rather the `surrounding enemy’ in terms of a regional level.
+It hopes to resist the betrayers in the Arab Kingdom, such as the Assad regime in Syria and Abadi regime in Iraq.
+ISIS strike to construct an Islamic state to fulfil its ideology: Establishing a government in which Muslims could exist under the law of Islam.
+Only when found an Islamic Kingdom, Muslims can be attracted to join the ideology.
+Only by capturing more lands, it can develop a powerful army for engulfing more territories.

 ### Why are ISIS and Al Qaeda disputing each other?
 Tracing back to 2013, the leader of ISIS Abu Bakr al-Baghdadi notified that he was expanding the Islamic State of Iraq to Syria, without consulting Al-Nusra Front (JN)